Eduqas / WJEC

 6. Data must be stored and processed securely.

 Computer Misuse Act (1990)

-Example: Spreading a worm to delete data.
+Example: Spreading a virus to change data.

 Freedom of Information Act (2000)